aam29dc/batch_curl_bot/README.md

 ...
 ...
 ````
-This was to help learn the cmd prompt at a higher level, and to learn the capabilities of batch scripting.<br>

 ##### words.txt
-use your own entries, each word or line should be escaped (not comma seperated, use new lines for each entry), example:
+-use your own entries, each word or line should be escaped (not comma seperated, use new lines for each entry), example:
 ````
 dement
 rumfustian